-And my health issues are hopefully things I can change and/or reverse with releasing the stresses from my life and making some big dietary changes.
+And my health issues are hopefully things I can change and/or reverse by releasing the stresses from my life and making some big dietary changes.

 So, I have some plans.
 And those plans involve this blog as well as several others I am working on.

-I’m enthralled with this digital publishing world, and see a future in blogging and selling them all off eventually.
+I’m enthralled with the digital publishing world, and I see a future in blogging and eventually selling all of my blogs.

-I’m also excited to get back in the art world again, and start adding some new collections of work to my sorely neglected Judy Jacobs Art site.
+I’m also excited to get back into the art world again and start adding some new collections of work to my sorely neglected Judy Jacobs Art site.

-I’m a type A, over-achieving person who has been running businesses since I was in my 20’s.
-Being creative and striving for success is what keeps me going.
+I’m a type A, over-achieving businesswoman who has been running companies since my 20s.
+Being creative and striving for success keeps me going.

 I don’t think I can stop, and to be honest, I really don’t want to.

-Others around me are retiring and traveling and “enjoying life.”
+Others around me are retiring, traveling, and “enjoying life.”